f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h3>A.8.
 Center filter in passband</h3>

 Use this button to center the filter in the middle of the passband automatically.
-This sets all filters to center i.e CCC...
+This sets all filters to center i.e. CCC...

 The resulting filter chain sequence is represented in (A.3)